etienne-monier/inpystem/docs/source/user/getting_started.rst

 What about restoration ?
 ------------------------

 Well, everything was loaded and is ready for reconstruction.
 Lets us consider that your acquisition was partially sampled with a ratio of 0.2.
-So, to use any reconstruction method, use the :meth:`~.signals.AbstractStem.restore` method of pystem objects.
+So, to use any reconstruction method, use the :meth:`~.signals.AbstractStem.restore` method of inpystem objects.

 The methods to reconstruct the data include nearest neighbor interpolation, regularized least-square and dictionary learning.
-Let's try with an example data (pystem has three dataset that can be loaded easily, this will be mentioned in).
+Let's try with an example data (inpystem has three dataset that can be loaded easily, this will be mentioned in).

 .. code-block:: python

-    >>> import pystem
+    >>> import inpystem
-    >>> data = pystem.load_example('HR-sample', ndim=2, scan_ratio=0.2)  # This loads example data.
+    >>> data = inpystem.load_example('HR-sample', ndim=2, scan_ratio=0.2)  # This loads example data.
     Reading configuration file ...
     Generating data ...
     Creating STEM acquisition...